NikitaDanil0v/OnlineSim-API/README.md

 # OnlineSim-API

-API for OnlineSim service to receive and activate virtual phone numbers.
+API for https://onlinesim.ru/ service to receive and activate virtual phone numbers.